One of the most common routes to setting up a charity is first to become a company. This was the route we took.

 Following and extending that same principle, we decided to publish our annual reports on this site, as well as sending them to the bodies mentioned above.
 This will allow more people to read our record of activities.

 For several years, Hyphen-21’s annual reports always included a Statement of Principle as part of the introduction.
 That statement grew and developed as more thought was given to it year by year, which in turn made the report ever longer and also meant that every year the regular reader, ie the charity’s Trustees, had to wade through a great deal of repetition each winter !

-The piece is also being added to the “Background” section of this site (see the top of the left hand menu on the Home page).
+The piece is also being added to this site’s “Background” section (see the top of the left hand menu on the Home page).
 It obviously belongs there.